 We have also undertaken a telephone survey of Heads of Legal in the in-house sector and recently completed a wider scale online survey of members working in-house.
 The results of the telephone survey are available on the research page of our website and the responses to the online survey are currently being analysed for reporting and future publication.

 You can find our about the different funding packages that have been made available by the UK and Scottish Governments on the Find Business Support website.

 Around £220 million of further grants are being made available for businesses, including the recently self-employed.

-The Scottish Government announced a funding package on 18 March of £2.2 billion for businesses.
+18 March: The Scottish Government announced a funding package of £2.2 billion for businesses.
 Among the elements of the support package of particular relevance to the legal community are: